 The island itself is part of a marine national park with excellent snorkelling and dive sites, as well as other activities such as kayaking, windsurfing and of course walking or cycling around the islands.
 Noticeably absent are noisy bars, nightlife, McDonalds or traffic.
 There are enough small convenience stores and sundowner restaurants for your comfort.

 If you dream of a holiday on tropical islands in Southeast Asia but are wary of the tourist crush, then Koh Mak is a good choice.
 It has fortunately escaped over-development, occupies a particularly lush part of the coast and enjoys plenty of sunny weather year-round.
 Transfer time from Bangkok Suvarnabhumi airport is not much different from other popular islands.

 History of Koh Mak

 To understand Koh Mak you need to start with a little history.
-Originally a coconut plantation established and run by a Chinese official in the late 19th century the plantation fell into Thai ownership.
+Originally a coconut plantation established and run by a Chinese official in the late 19th century, the plantation fell into Thai ownership.
 Rubber trees were also planted as they provided an extra source of income.
 Most of the inhabitants worked in agriculture but some also turned to fishing Even today you can still see the abundance of coconut trees and rubber plantations.

 The first traces of tourism started in 1974 when the first bungalows for tourists where built.
-Since Koh Mak was at that time very undeveloped and communication difficult, the development had to be put to a stop for some time.
+Since Koh Mak was at that time very undeveloped and communication was difficult, the development had to be put to a stop for some time.
 In 1987 bungalows and resorts where build around some beach areas so that tourists could be properly served.
-Today Koh Mak still largely belongs to the same family and has 3 diving schools, 3 fishing villages, 25 resorts and lots of coconut and rubber trees.
+Today Koh Mak still largely belongs to the same family and has three diving schools, three fishing villages, 25 resorts and lots of coconut and rubber trees.
 For an article that covers Koh Mak’s history more in depth click here.